-In traditional Gabonese households, men and women were responsible for distinct tasks.
+In traditional Gabonese households, men and women held specific roles.
 Men hunted, fished, sold cash crops, handled family finances, and built a family home, while women grew crops for the family food supply, prepared meals, took care of children, and performed other household tasks.
 In some rural areas of Gabon, labor is still divided in a similar way between the sexes, a situation that is reinforced by the fact that many rural women lack education and job skills necessary to find jobs outside the home.

-Contemporary women now comprise about 40% of Gabon's labor force, primarily in the services sector.
-Some women also serve in the military (see p.3 of Economics and Resources).
+Women now comprise about 40% of Gabon's labor force, primarily in the services sector.
+Some women also serve in the military (see Economics and Resources).
 Men still dominate managerial and decision-making roles.
-Although the law requires that both genders be paid equally for similar work, women typically earn lower wages than men.
+Although the law requires that both genders be paid equally for similar work, women typically earn lower wages.
 In addition, many Gabonese employers prefer to hire men, who are perceived as more able than women to handle strenuous labor.
 Similarly, women are barred from night work and mining jobs.